hanst/deeplearning_learn/README.txt

-This is my deeplearning learn project
+This is my deeplearning learn project.